jonasholbech/foofest/APP-REQUIREMENTS.md

 - the bands playing at the festival
 - who's playing, where
 - - The stages can be seen in the `/schedule` endpoint and won't change ("Midgard", "Vanaheim", "Jotunheim")
-- any cancellations that might occur.
+- Optionally: any cancellations that might occur.

 ### Images